An introduction to facial ringworm

 Conventional medicines often concentrate on alleviating your physical symptoms, as well as eliminating the root of your discomfort - the candida yeast.

-- Steroid creams: Steroid creams are considered to be a step higher up the strength ladder than the traditional anti-fungal creams.
-However, they should not be taken for more than 10 days consecutively as they can trigger a variety of unpleasant side-effects that might, alongside your pre-existing facial ringworm symptoms, make you feel even more miserable
+Steroid creams: Steroid creams are considered to be a step higher up the strength ladder than the traditional anti-fungal creams.
+However, they should not be taken for more than 10 days consecutively as they can trigger a variety of unpleasant side-effects.

-- Anti-depressants: If you find that your facial ringworm infection is really making you feel low and causing you mood swings, then your doctor might suggest a course of anti-depressants.
+Anti-depressants: If you find that your facial ringworm infection is really making you feel low and causing you mood swings, then your doctor might suggest a course of anti-depressants.
 The successful of these depend greatly on whether they are compatible with your hormones and can cause many different side-effects.
-You may have to try several varieties before you find the pills that work for you.
+You may have to try several varieties before you find the one that works for you.